 Microfacies analysis is the microscopic evaluation of all paleontological and sedimentological properties of carbonate rocks using thin slices, peels, and polished slabs (Flugel, 1982).

-In this study, microfacies analysis was employed to examine the type and distribution of microfacies and determine rock types; determine the type and distribution of pore spaces and their relationship to fprmation characterization; calculate the characteristics of the components; Determine the (fossils).
+In this study, microfacies analysis was employed to examine the type and distribution of microfacies and determine rock types; determine the type and distribution of pore spaces and their relationship to formation characterization; calculate the characteristics of the components; Determine the (fossils).

-Thin sections has been prepared in 9 sample with 2.5x microscope lenss.
+Thin sections have been prepared in 8 sample with 2.5x microscope lenss.

 Limestone